DIRACGrid/DIRAC/docs/source/DeveloperGuide/AddingNewComponents/DevelopingCommands/index.rst

   src/DIRAC/WorkloadManagementSystem/scripts/dirac_wms_job_submit.py

 The command script name is the same as the command name itself with the *.py* suffix appended.
 When DIRAC client software is installed, all scripts will be placed in the installation scripts directory and stripped of the *.py* extension.
-This is done by the dirac-deploy-scripts command that you should have already done when you installed.
 This way users can see all the scripts in a single place and it makes easy to include all the scripts in the system PATH variable.

 Coding commands